OIG Background Checks: What to Know and How to Prepare

 But how exactly are these background checks undertaken?

-• Mandatory exclusions (e.g., Medicare fraud, patient abuse, felony drug convictions)
+- Mandatory exclusions for serious offenses such as Medicare fraud, patient abuse, and felony drug convictions

-• Permissive exclusions (e.g., misdemeanor fraud, professional license revocation, defaulting on health-related loans)
+- Permissive exclusions applied at the OIG’s discretion for offenses such as misdemeanor fraud, professional license revocation, or defaulting on health-related loans

-OIG background checks search the LEIE to determine whether an individual or entity is listed.
+An OIG background check searches the LEIE to determine whether a name is currently listed.

 Who Should Be Screened?